-The observations employed 4 UTs and thus there are four closure phases for every spectral channel.
+The observations employed four UTs and thus there are four closure phases for every spectral channel.
 In principle, the four closure phases are not independent and should sum up to zero.
-We examine the calibrator data and find that the standard deviation of the sum of the closure phases is $\sim 0.15\deg$, comparable to the pipeline-reported closure phase uncertainties in the science data.
+We examine the calibrator data and find that the standard deviation of the sum of the closure phases is $\sim 0.\deg15$, comparable to the pipeline-reported closure-phase uncertainties in the science data.
 Thus, we take the simplified approach and treat the four closure phases as uncorrelated observables rather than the more sophisticated approach of treating the correlated noise employed by \citet{Kammerer2020}.
-On each night, we have two exposures for the calibrator star, and we find the closure phase differences of the two exposures have scatters of $0.21\deg, 0.25\deg, 0.35\deg$ on Night 1, 2 and 3, respectively.
+On each night, we have two exposures for the calibrator star, and we find the closure-phase differences of the two exposures have scatters of $0.\deg21, 0.\deg25, 0.\deg35$ on Night 1, 2, and 3, respectively.
 We adopt these values as the uncertainties introduced in the calibration process and add them quadratically to the closure-phase errors.

-The medium-resolution spectrograph samples 233 wavelengths spanning $2.0-2.4\,\rm um$.
+The medium-resolution spectrograph samples 233 wavelengths spanning $2.0-2.4\,\rm \mu m$.
 To speed up computation, the 233 closure phases are binned into 10 phases in our modeling process.
-The first and last phases are discarded due to the low signal-to-noise ratio and significant deviation from the model.
+The first and last phases are discarded due to the low signal-to-noise ratios and significant deviations from the model.
 See Appendix~\ref{appendix:binning} for the description of the binning process.